brianhigh/research-computing/Information_Systems_Script.md

 Source: [Dzonatas, CC BY-SA 3.0, (Wikimedia)](http://commons.wikimedia.org/wiki/File:SDLC-Maintenance-Highlighted.png)
 </small>

+For years, the standard development model was known as the SDLC, or Systems Development Life Cycle.
+It works well for large, complex, expensive projects, but can be scaled down as needed.
+Many of its phases are used in the other models as well.
+Let's take a quick look at them.

 ----

 [Systems development life cycle](http://en.wikipedia.org/wiki/Systems_development_life_cycle) (SDLC) [phases](http://en.wikipedia.org/wiki/Systems_development_life_cycle#Phases):

 - [Planning](http://en.wikipedia.org/wiki/Systems_development_life_cycle#System_investigation) ([feasibility study](http://en.wikipedia.org/wiki/Feasibility_study))

+> There is a focus on careful *planning* before any design or coding takes place.
+The feasibility study explores your options and gaining approval from stakeholders.

 - [Analysis](http://en.wikipedia.org/wiki/Systems_development_life_cycle#System_analysis)

+> *Analysis* includes a detailed study of the current system and clearly identifying requirements before designing a new system.

 - [Design](http://en.wikipedia.org/wiki/Systems_development_life_cycle#Design)

+> Once you have thoroughly defined the requirements, you can begin to model the new system.

 - [Implementation](http://en.wikipedia.org/wiki/Implementation#Information_Technology_.28IT.29)

+> *Implementation* is where the hardware assembly, software coding, testing, and deployment takes place.

 - [Maintenance](http://en.wikipedia.org/wiki/Software_maintenance)

+> *Maintenance* may sound boring, but it is essential to ensure that the project is an overall success.

+The main idea is that systems development is a cycle -- a continual process.
+You need to allow for maintenance, updates, and new features.
+The use and upkeep of the system provides feedback which goes into planning the next version.

+We will spend more time on the SDLC and its early phases in a separate module.

 <small style="font-size:.5em">
 Source: [Wikipedia](http://en.wikipedia.org/wiki/Systems_development_life_cycle), [CC BY-SA 3.0](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License)